-• All students are to abide by the University Code on Academic Integrity, please review it now here.
-Students who plagiarize and/or cheat will be sent to the Dean of Students for pertinent action.

-- Semester grade: Exam I, 40%; Exam II, 40%; Homework, 20%. - Exams are on campus using each student's PC with the Pearson lockdown browser. - Exams are closed-book open-mind exams; you may only use your intellect during an exam. - Exam questions may have the following form: multiple choice, true/false, definitions, or problems. - Exams will test your theoretical and applied knowledge of economics; simple memorization of the course material will not help one to perform well. - There will be no make-up exams or homework assignments; it is the responsibility of each student to timely do one's work. - All assignments are to be done on time by each student individually, there are no time extensions. - It is advisable for students to network, so that they may discuss course content.
+- All students are to abide by the University Code on Academic Integrity, please review it now here.
+Students who plagiarize and/or cheat will be sent to the Dean of Students for pertinent action. - Semester grade: Exam I, 35%; Exam II, 35%; Homework, 20%; class participation, 10%. - Class participation requires you to reply to the weekly postings on Canvas' Discussions board. - Exams are online using remote webcam monitoring with ProctorU. - Exams are closed-book open-mind exams; you may only use your intellect during an exam. - Exam questions may have the following form: multiple choice, true/false, definitions, or problems. - Exams will test your theoretical and applied knowledge of economics; simple memorization of the course material will not help one to perform well. - There will be no make-up exams or homework assignments; it is the responsibility of each student to timely do one's work. - All assignments are to be done on time by each student individually, there are no time extensions. - It is advisable for students to network, so that they may discuss course content.